Skip to content

 Figure 7.
 Manual calculation of (cumulative) performance of share-1.

-The return rate of HP1 is straight-forward. r = [(160.26 + 0)/(177.94 + 0)] - 1 = -9.94%.
-HP2 contains a cash inflow (buy). r = [(287.49 + 0)/(160.26 + 83)] - 1 = 6.43%.
-Comparing with the data from Figure 2, you will notice that taxes are not included in the cash inflow.
+Transferring this method to Figure 7, the return rate of HP1 is straight-forward. r = [(160.26 + 0)/(177.94 + 0)] - 1 = -9.94%.
+HP2 contains a cash inflow (buy), which causes no problems: r = [(287.49 + 0)/(160.26 + 83)] - 1 = 6.43%.